Numeric Types

 specifies the minimum

 acceptable precision in binary digits.
-However, the p
+Here, p

-types are simply mapped to
+are mapped to the real

 . float

-with no precision specified is also mapped
+with no precision specified also maps

 to double precision